VictorAtPL/awesome-receipt-data-extraction/README.md

 ## Disclaimer

 Quotes and images of publications listed below, which are available in this GitHub repository are shared here for educational purpose only.
 I don't own any copyrights for these publications.
-If you want me to delete your publication from this list and repository - contact me via [kontakt@piotrpodbielski.pl](mailto:kontakt@piotrpodbielski.pl).
+If you want me to delete your publication from this list and repository - please open an issue in this repository.

 ## List of publications